-Former NFL Players Hit With Federal Charges Over Alleged Health Care Fraud
+10 Former NFL Players Charged With Defrauding League's Health Care Program

 Federal prosecutors are charging 10 former NFL players accused of defrauding the league's health care program, resulting in payouts of $3.4 million for medical equipment they allegedly never purchased.